Swim University

 Liquid Chlorine

 This type is super easy to use because all you have to do is pour it directly into the pool.
-Done.
-No muss, no fuss.
-Well, almost none.

 Liquid chlorine is made by bubbling the gas form of chlorine through caustic soda.
 It has a high pH of around 13.
 Liquid chlorine is used mainly in large commercial or high traffic pools because it can added in bulk.
 For this purpose, it’s even available in 55-gallon drums.

 For smaller, residential pools, its cost may outweigh its efficiency.
 Liquid chlorine, though often less expensive than other forms, needs much more acid to be added to the water to counteract the high pH.
-It’s also highly corrosive, which could lead to damage of your pool walls or other surfaces if you’re not careful when using it.

 Also referred to as powder chlorine, this is the most common form of chlorine used by private pool owners.
-Chlorine granules are often a little more expensive than the liquid type, and it’s just as easy to use.
+Chlorine granules are often a little more expensive than the liquid type, and they’re just as easy to use.

 Granules also have a lower pH, meaning you won’t spend as much on acid to maintain proper water balance.